 a.
 The Tribal Court shall have sole jurisdiction to review final decisions of the Commission, subject to the limitations set forth in this Ordinance, if the appellant has exhausted all administrative remedies provided by the Department and the Commission.
 An appellant shall be deemed to have exhausted the administrative if the:

-1. Commission shall have failed to schedule and hold a hearing on the merits of the administrative appeal within 45 days after receipt of a written request for a hearing, unless such delay is requested or agreed to by the appellant; or
+1. Commission shall have failed to schedule and hold a hearing on the merits of the administrative appeal within 45 days after receipt of a written request for a hearing, and satisfactory documentation supporting same as determined by the Commission, unless such delay is requested or agreed to by the appellant; or

 2. Commission shall fail to issue a written decision on the matter appealed within 30 days of the hearing on the merits of the administrative appeal.